 TIP: No matter where you go, be sure to try rum-based cocktails, the specialty of the USVI.
-The most famous drink on Saint John is ‘Painkiller’.
+The most famous drink in Saint John is ‘Painkiller’.
 It’s a cocktail with local rum, pineapple juice, orange juice, coconut cream, and nutmeg.
-A must try!
+A must-try!

 11. Cruz Bay

 No trip to Saint John would be complete without spending some time in Cruz Bay, the main town on the island.
 So go for a walk and maybe even do some local shopping.
 Even if you don’t plan to buy anything, it’s just a fun way to get to know a place, do some people-watching, and experience some local lifestyle.

 If you’re looking for a place where you can buy souvenirs, clothes, or jewelry, visit the shops in Cruz Bay.
 It’s one of the busiest and most lively places in all of St. John.
 It’s also a good site to take a break from nature and buy some gifts to bring back home.

 There are plenty of restaurants close by so it’s convenient if you want to get some lunch or dinner here as well.